 How to Encourage Independent Play

 While some babies and toddlers naturally gravitate towards independent play, others need a little encouragement.
-Since my toddler is one of those children who needs a supportive nudge, I will be sharing some tips on how to encourage independent play that have worked for us.
-I’ll also be addressing the benefits of independent play and what to do if your child is resisting independent play.
+Since my toddler is one of those children who needs a supportive nudge, I have compiled some of the most helpful tips I have found on how to encourage independent play.

 Why is Independent Play Important for Kids?